Splode/hackwild/_drafts/event-handling-techniques.md

 t.start()
 ```

+### Handler Limitations

-Event property handlers are a dead-simple way to create and handle events, but it does have a caveat.
+Event property handlers are a simple way to create and handle events, but it does have a caveat.
 Attempting to define more than one handler will overwrite already-defined handlers.
-For example, in the following example, the first handler will be overwritten by the second.
+For example, in the following example, the second handler overwrites the first.

 ```ts
 // consumer.ts